Runtime Parameters

 This controls the verbosity level of AMReX.
 Besides using

-, you can also callamrex::SetVerbose(int)
+ParmParse, you can also callamrex::SetVerbose(int)to set it.

 - amrex.init_snan: bool = [build dependent]